 Bucket List

 The phrase ‘bucket list’ refers to those things you want to do before you die, AKA ‘Kick the bucket’.
-Today I crossed off one more box on that list.
+Today I crossed one more item off my bucket list.
 Today, this Yorkshire boy got to fly over Niagara Falls.

 I was asked to shoot some video of the Niagara escarpment to support an environmental project.
 Happy to do so, I quickly agreed and up we went.
 My pilot, Jim, is a great guy I have been up with before, and he has featured in this site elsewhere.
 Very accommodating, after we had the footage needed for the project we were on fun time.
 So we explored.
 Flew over most of Niagara.
 For the best part of three hours.